Sergio Troncoso: Biography and literary work

-On January 7, 2023, the Council and Past Presidents of the Texas Institute of Letters voted unanimously to name Sergio Troncoso a Fellow of the Institute.
+On January 7, 2023, the council and past presidents of the Texas Institute of Letters voted unanimously to name Sergio Troncoso a Fellow of the institute.
 In its 86-year-old history, the TIL has appointed only seventeen previous Fellows, an honorary designation meant to distinguish TIL members for their service and contributions to the organization.
-Previous Fellows of the Institute have included J. Frank Dobie, Thomas C. Lea III, John Graves, A.C.
+Previous Fellows of the institute have included J. Frank Dobie, Thomas C. Lea III, John Graves, A.C.
 Greene, Robert Flynn, William D. Wittliff, and Carolyn C. Osborn.
 Troncoso is the first Mexican American writer to receive this distinction.

+In 2024, Troncoso was inducted into the Texas Literary Hall of Fame, along with Tracy Daugherty, Molly Ivins, Stephen Graham Jones, Cormac McCarthy, Jan Seale, and Cynthia Leitich Smith.

+In 2025, he was one of five judges for the Jesse H. Jones Fellowship for writers from the Texas Institute of Letters.

 For many years, the author has taught fiction and nonfiction workshops at the Yale Writers' Workshop in New Haven, Connecticut.
 His literary papers are archived at the Wittliff Collections in San Marcos, Texas.

 His stories have been featured in many anthologies, including We Wear the Mask: Fifteen True Stories of Passing in America (Beacon Press), Critical Thinking, Thoughtful Writing (Cengage Learning), Camino Del Sol: Fifteen Years of Latina and Latino Writing (University of Arizona Press), Latino Boom: An Anthology of U.S. Latino Literature (Pearson/Longman Publishing), Hecho en Tejas: An Anthology of Texas-Mexican Literature (University of New Mexico Press), City Wilds: Essays and Stories about Urban Nature (University of Georgia Press), and New World: Young Latino Writers (Dell Publishing).
-His work has also appeared in Texas Highways, New Letters, Yale Review, Michigan Quarterly Review, New Guard Literary Review, Houston Chronicle, Texas Monthly, Dallas Morning News, Review: Literature and Arts of the Americas, Newsday, Hadassah Magazine, Other Voices, and many other newspapers and magazines.
+His work has also appeared in Pleiades, Texas Highways, New Letters, Yale Review, Michigan Quarterly Review, New Guard Literary Review, Houston Chronicle, Texas Monthly, Dallas Morning News, Review: Literature and Arts of the Americas, Newsday, Hadassah Magazine, Other Voices, and many other newspapers and magazines.